-- o They eliminate the necessity for corporations to borrow the large sums required to effect cash tender offers. - o Multiple transactions can be telescoped into a single transaction.
-There is no need to refinance the short-term debt incurred to affect cash tender offers. - o Cash tender offers are taxable transactions.
+- o Stock-for-stock exchange offers do not increase the leverage in corporate capitalizations. - o Exchange offers of debt and equity securities can eliminate the necessity to borrow the large sums required to do cash tender offers. - o Multiple transactions can be telescoped into a single transaction.
+There is no need to refinance the short-term debt incurred to effect cash tender offers. - o Cash tender offers are taxable transactions.

 Exchange offers of voting equity securities are not and such acquisitions can be accounted for as poolings of interest, rather than as purchases.

 In poolings, the premiums over book value paid for target companies do not have to be amortized. - o And finally, the fairness of partial and two-tier tender offers have been questioned.
 Exchange offers facilitate offers for all of a company's shares, rather than for only a portion of them.